INOVA-Technology/Zombie-Smack-Down/CONTROLS.md

 INFO:
    * Shows information about zombie health, player health, upgrades, etc.
    * You can also see your game info when not playing by typing 'ZSD -i'

+SCORES:
+   * Shows high score list

 QUIT:
    * Allows you to exit the game